Transit-Oriented Communities (TOC) Policy

 Following adoption of the TOC Policy, MTC staff have been developing administrative guidance to explain the details of policy requirements and how local governments can submit compliance documentation.
 Since January 2023, MTC has engaged in an extensive outreach process to receive feedback on the TOC Policy administrative guidance.
 This feedback process has included presentations at all county-based Planning Director and Planning Collaborative meetings as well as opportunities to submit written comments to MTC.

+Future One Bay Area Grant (OBAG) funding cycles (i.e., OBAG 4 and subsequent funding cycles) will consider funding revisions that prioritize investments in transit station areas that are subject to and compliant with the TOC Policy.
 To ensure eligibility for OBAG 4 funding and any other discretionary funding that may be linked to TOC Policy compliance, jurisdictions should anticipate demonstrating compliance prior to adoption of OBAG 4 (expected in 2026).
 Compliance with the TOC Policy is voluntary for jurisdictions that want to advance the goals of Plan Bay Area 2050 or to be eligible and/or competitive for some MTC discretionary funding.
 The process to confirm compliance will begin early 2024 and continue on a rolling basis until an anticipated deadline corresponding with OBAG 4.
 MTC will provide technical support to assist with the compliance process.

 MTC’s 2022 TOC Policy builds on the Transit-Oriented Development Policy, adopted in 2005.
 The TOC Policy reflects changes in regional transportation and land use trends since 2005, as well as new information from Plan Bay Area 2050.